Emergency works procedure

 Church Buildings Team

-The Team spans several diocesan departments and currently comprises five members of staff (full time and part time), each with their specific areas of focus and responsibility:
+The Church Buildings Team comprises four members of staff (full time and part time), each with specific areas of work responsibility:

 - Giles Standing, DAC Secretary